kalinr/kalins-pdf-creation-station/readme.txt

 *Added a box in the menu section to allow you to easily link to your files created in the tool page.
 *Fixed a minor bug with apostrophes in the filename on the tool page.

+= 4.1 =
+*Cleaned up backend handling of AJAX calls.
+There should not be any noticeable difference to end users.
+*Divided contextual help menus on settings and tool pages into two tabs.
+*Added ability to save documents on the tool page as templates for future use.

 == Upgrade Notice ==